Michael Peters (education academic)

 Michael Adrian Peters (born 1948) is a New Zealand education academic.
 He is currently a Professor in the Faculty of Education at Beijing Normal University (previously Professor at Waikato University) and Emeritus Professor at the University of Illinois at Urbana–Champaign.

 Education

 Peters received BA(Hons) in Geography from the Victoria University of Wellington in 1970; MA in Philosophy from the University of Auckland in 1980; and PhD in Philosophy of Education from the University of Auckland in 1984.
 The title of his doctoral thesis was The problem of rationality: an historicist approach for philosophy of education.

 Career

 Peters became a fellow of the Royal Society Te Apārangi in 2009.
+Notable doctoral students of Peters include Nesta Devine and Makere Stewart-Harawira.